miketwo/virtualsat/README.md

 ===== END OF CURRENT DEMO =======

 ToDo: Readme instructions for...
-- Adding everything to Major Tom to show how much easier it is.
+- Adding everything to Mission Control to show how much easier it is.

 ## Level 3: Many satellites.
 Tbd...